jeffpar/basicdos/README.md

 The `pc.js` command below will build a 360K boot floppy (the largest floppy supported by an IBM PC XT Model 5160) with the BASIC-DOS boot sector and system files.
-The directory `disks/empty` can be replaced with a folder containing any other files you want included on the floppy.
+If you have a folder containing additional files that you want included on the floppy, specify it in place of the empty folder `disks/empty`.

-    $ cd $PCJS/tools/pc
     $ pc.js ibm5160 --floppy --system=bd:2A disks/empty
     [Press CTRL-D to enter command mode]
-    BASIC-DOS 2.00
+    BASIC-DOS 2.00A
     Press a key to start...

 {% endcomment %}